 This involves waking up at 1130pm and hopping on the scooter at midnight for a 3 hour drive in the dark to the northern part of the island.
 With our offline maps, we make it there relatively easily and even run into a group of Filipino travelers who are doing the same thing.
 Around 3am, we reach the HQ for the trekking guides.

 All the details: Mount Batur hike

-Cost: There should be no costs associated with a DIY hike out Mount Batur, as the trail is fairly obvious and the hike isn’t strenuous enough to require any outside assistance, but the guides at the base of the volcano will harass and pressure you so much that it’s easier to just pay for the Rp200,000/person for one of their private guides.
+Cost: There should be no costs associated with a DIY hike out Mount Batur, as the trail is fairly obvious and the hike isn’t strenuous enough to require any outside assistance, but the guides at the base of the volcano will harass and pressure you so much that it’s easier to just pay the Rp200,000/person for a private guides.
 A tour, including transport from the other side of the island, will run around Rp800,000/person.